Non-Profit Consumer Credit Counseling

-Consumer credit counseling services exist to help consumers who are struggling to get out of credit card debt.
+Consumer credit counseling services exist to help consumers struggling to get out of credit card debt.
 When a person can’t get out of debt on their own but wants to avoid bankruptcy, counseling is there to provide solutions.
 Consolidated Credit is one of the nation’s largest nonprofit credit counseling services.
-We’ve counseled over 10 million people since 1993.
+We’ve counseled 10.2 million people since 1993.
 This guide can help you understand how the process works and how it can help you.

 Consolidated Credit’s president Gary Herman explains how counseling started in the U.S. and how it helps consumers who get overextended with credit cards to find relief.
-He reveals how most Americans end up with debt problems and why debt management is often the right solution to solve them.
+He reveals how most Americans end up with debt problems and why debt management is often the way to solve them.

 [On-screen text] Interview with Aizer: Gary Herman – President, Consolidated Credit